Girls Like Girls: Synopsis

 The music video follows Coley and Sonya as they realize their love for each other extends beyond friendship.
 The clip opens with Coley looking sad as she rides a bike through a suburban neighborhood with cuts on her face.
 Coley gets the cuts after Sonya's boyfriend catches them almost kissing by the pool and physically assaults her in a rage.
 Before the altercation takes place, Coley and Sonya hang out as friends.
 They smoke together at Sonya's house and Coley watches adoringly as Sonya dances freely in an outdoor open space.
 They exchange knowing looks and long stares as they change into swimsuits before the pool party.
 Another day, as Sonya is sitting by the pool, Coley approaches her and sits by her.
 They try to kiss, but Sonya's boyfriend assaults them.
 After Coley is hit by the boyfriend, she jumps on him as he yells at Sonya and continues punching him until Sonya manages to tear her off of him.
 The two finally kiss, and the video concludes with Coley riding happily on her bike in the same suburban neighborhood from the first scene.

 Critical reception

 In 2019, Billboard included the song in its list of the "30 Lesbian Love Songs".

+Adaptations

+In 2023, Kiyoko released a young adult novel based on the song and music video that functions as a continuation of the storyline.
+The coming-of-age story follows a 17-year-old Coley, as she struggles with the passing away of her mother and the difficult relationship with her father, she begins questioning her friendship with her classmate Sonya.

+A feature film adaptation was first reported by Deadline on December 4, 2024, to be in development with Kiyoko taken directorial duties in her directorial debut.
+The worldwide rights were acquired by Focus Features, it is being produced by Marc Platt Productions and BuzzFeed Studios.
+The script is being written by Kiyoko and Stefanie Scott.
+In an interview with People, Kiyoko stated that development for the project started around a year after the release of the music video and stated that the song Greenlight, which she wrote in 2023, was written as expression of her frustrations in getting her film greenlit.
+On the 10-year anniversary of the song, Kiyoko announced that Maya da Costa and Myra Molloy were cast as Coley and Sonya respectively.